charmsword/vim-bulk-rename/README.md

 ## Requirements

 Any POSIX operating system with Vim and Bash should work.
+%% MacOsX as well (Yosemite 10.10.4 tested)

 ## Installation

-Simply put the file `vr` somewhere in your path and make sure it is executable.
+Simply put the file `vrf` somewhere in your path and make sure it is executable.

 ## Usage

-Usage: vr [FOLDER]
+Usage: vrf [FOLDER]

 Open a list of filenames from FOLDER in Vim for mass renaming.
 When FOLDER is not given the current directory is used.